Not all hospices are alike. All hospices have the same Medicare requirements, but the way in which care is delivered can be significantly different.

 - Affordability.
 As a registered 501(c)(3) not-for-profit organization, Hospice of the Red River Valley provides care to anyone who meets the medical guidelines for care.
 No one is denied services because of an inability to pay or lack of insurance coverage.

 - Volunteer support.
-In addition to more than 200 professional and highly skilled employees, we have approximately 350 volunteers throughout our services area.
+In addition to more than 200 professional and highly skilled employees, we have more than 300 volunteers throughout our services area.
 Our volunteers contribute to the organization in meaningful ways through a variety of roles, including patient companions, office volunteers, couriers, hairstylists, pet therapists and several other roles.

 - Local employees and presence.
 Hospice of the Red River Valley staff members live in communities throughout our entire services area, which enables us to respond quickly to patients’ needs.
 The agency has seven office locations across the Red River Valley: Fargo, Grand Forks, Lisbon, Mayville and Valley City, N.D., and Detroit Lakes and Thief River Falls, Minn.